Albury Wodonga Threatened Species Monitoring Program

 What are the results of the program so far?

-• This report completes two years of strategic monitoring of Squirrel Gliders (as well as birds) by our ecologist Dylan McWhinney throughout Albury’s major urban growth area.
+• This updated report format draws upon 8 years of strategic monitoring of Squirrel Gliders by our ecologist Dylan McWhinney throughout Albury and Wodonga.

 • We will be conducting events to promote the program – follow us on Facebook for announcements.